 - Prepares and develops educational leaders in areas of scholarship and public service

 The U.S. Bureau of Labor Statistics projects a growing need for principals and superintendents as school enrollments continue to increase.
-The Department of Teacher Education and the Educational Leadership Program offer coursework leading to recommendation for Texas Principal Certification and Texas Superintendent Certification.
+Teacher Education and the Educational Leadership program offer coursework for Texas Principal Certification and Texas Superintendent Certification.

 More information about state requirements for principal and superintendent certification can be found on the Texas Education Agency website.

 Page last updated 12:49 PM, September 23, 2022